StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

 \subsection{StructSAM: gradient-guided structure-aware token merging}

 We overview our method in Figure~\ref{fig:fullpage}.
-At each transformer layer \( \ell \) of the SAM image encoder, we consider a set of image tokens which can be reshaped into a 2D feature map

-Each token \( x_i^{(\ell)} \) is associated with a spatial position \( p(i) = (h(i), w(i)), \) corresponding to its height and width indices on the token grid.
+At each transformer layer \( \ell \) of the SAM image encoder, we consider a set of image tokens $ \mathcal{X}^{(\ell)} = \{x_1^{(\ell)}, x_2^{(\ell)}, \dots, x_{N_\ell}^{(\ell)}\},$ which can be reshaped into a tensor feature map $ \mathbf{I}^{(\ell)} \in \mathbb{R}^{H_\ell \times W_\ell \times C_\ell},\ \mathrm{ where }\ |\mathcal{X}^{(\ell)}| = H_\ell \times W_\ell. $ Each token \( x_i^{(\ell)} \) is associated with a spatial position \( p(i) = (h(i), w(i)), \) corresponding to its height and width indices on the token grid.
 These spatial indices match those used in SAM’s decomposed relative positional embedding, providing a consistent notion of spatial locality across attention and feature processing.
 Our goal is to reduce the number of tokens participating in self-attention at layer \( \ell \) by merging spatially redundant tokens, while preserving tokens that are critical for object boundaries and prompt-conditioned segmentation.

-\paragraph{Feature gradient--based energy estimation.} We interpret token features at layer \( \ell \) as a discrete feature field
+This structure-aware selection enables targeted merging in redundant regions while preserving important boundaries. \paragraph{Feature gradient--based energy estimation.} We interpret token features at layer \( \ell \) as a discrete feature field

 and approximate local feature gradients via finite differences (or Sobel operators~\cite{gonzalez2009digital}) over adjacent tokens:

 The gradient magnitude